LOCATION FILE

 The curriculum's emphasis on debate without real-time fact-checking, arithmetic without calculators, and writing by hand is typically understood as a rejection of technology.
 The verification lens reveals it as something more precise: a training program for cognitive self-verification.
 Every exercise is structured as a verification loop.
 A child solves a problem.
 The child assesses whether their answer is correct โ€” not by consulting an external oracle, but by re-examining their own reasoning.
 The child revises.
 The cycle develops the capacity to independently verify one's own thinking.

-Professor Park's Patience Practice formalizes what the schools teach instinctively: observation, assessment, revision.
+Professor Park's formalizes what the schools teach instinctively: observation, assessment, revision.
 A verification protocol for cognition itself.
 The UCI's three measured dimensions โ€” uncertainty tolerance, sustained unaided attention, creative problem-solving under information deprivation โ€” are verification dimensions: the capacity to hold uncertainty, sustain attention without algorithmic direction, and solve problems without pattern-matching against known answers.

-Park's postcard to Ayari captures the verification thesis: "They measured everything we can't do and called us broken.
+Park's postcard to captures the verification thesis: "They measured everything we can't do and called us broken.
 I measured everything they can't do.
 I call it being alive."
 What the unaugmented can do that the augmented cannot is check their own work without borrowing the instrument that does the checking.

 The Pencil Sharpener